-The best-performing pillars in the natural capital protection dimension are environmental quality and GHG emissions reduction, each with four indicators with high and very high scores.
+The best-performing pillars in the natural capital protection dimension are environmental guality and GHG emissions reduction, each with four indicators with high and very high scores.
 Regarding environmental quality, the scores for DALY rate due to unsafe water (EQ2) and coastal pollution, chlorophyll-a deviations (EQ4) are very high at over 95, and those for air pollution PM2.5 (EQ1) and waste generation per capita (EQ3) are high with at least 80.
 Except for the EQ2, all indicators are covered in one or two national policies or sectoral roadmaps.
 Considering the water pollution problems in Azerbaijan, providing safely managed drinking services to the Azerbaijanis is critical to reducing health risks for the population.
 Green and inclusive growth indicators related to water quality, including the DALY rate due to unsafe water (EQ2), need to be monitored.
 Disability-adjusted life years (or DALY) measures the loss of a healthy life year.
 The DALY lost per 100,000 persons, which stood at about 156 in 2019, remained relatively high for an upper middle-income country like Azerbaijan.
 Safely managed drinking water services are unequally accessed in urban and rural areas, with 96 percent of the urban and 78 percent of the rural population in 2020.
-126This hinders achieving the target of zero DALY rate due to unsafe water (EQ2) in the country.
+This hinders achieving the target of zero DALY rate due to unsafe water (EQ2) in the country.
 The SDG indicator on coastal pollution based on chlorophyll-a deviations (EQ4) is satellite-based data collected through remote sensing.
-The indicator should be linked with pollution generation and waste data,127mainly collected on-site.
-Although Azerbaijan performs well on coastal pollution, chlorophyll-a deviations (EQ4), a recent study suggests that "competition over extracting the energy resources of the Caspian Sea together with the major anthropogenic changes in the coastal zones have resulted in increased pollution and environmental degradation of the sea".
-128The transboundary nature of Azerbaijan's water resources, including major rivers that provide freshwater drinking sources and coastal areas that of fine particulate matter PM2.5 in 2017, exceeding the minimum annual mean levels of 10 micrograms per cubic meter suggested by the WHO.
-According to the World Bank, deaths from air pollution from wind-borne dust and hydrocarbon sources increased by 10-18 percent in Azerbaijan, which is higher than the Eastern and Central European average.
-140Hydrocarbon sources of air pollution include industrial gas wastes and transport systems.
-141On the other hand, the very low score for GE2 at only 1 was due to the very high methane emissions (CH^4). with Azerbaijan ranking seven among the top emitters of methane.142Methane is a hazardous air pollutant that causes 1 million premature deaths annually and is 80 times more potent than CO2 in causing global warming over 20 years.
-143The government has thus a huge global responsibility to reduce methane emissions from its energy sector, which continues to dominate its economy.
-A memorandum of understanding (MoU) between Azerbaijan and the European Commission commits the former to reduce methane emissions throughout the entire gas supply chain.
-Reducing methane is the condition for the Commission to more than double its natural gas imports from Azerbaijan over the coming years.
-144Performance in reducing PM2.5 and methane emissions, which cause risks to the population's health, will need to be significantly improved for Azerbaijan to ensure social inclusion while pursuing green growth.
+The indicator should be linked with pollution generation and waste data,mainly collected on-site.
+Although Azerbaijan performs well on coastal pollution, chlorophyll-a deviations (EQ4), a recent study suggests that "competition" over extracting the energy resources of the Caspian Sea together with the major anthropogenic changes in the coastal zones have resulted in increased pollution and environmental degradation of the sea".
+The transboundary nature of Azerbaijan's water resources, including major rivers that provide freshwater drinking sources and coastal areas that are important for biodiversity, poses a challenge in protecting environmental quality and enhancing green growth.
+It is thus essential to closely monitor performance on water-related environmental quality indicators.